 The surgeon and patient discuss the patient’s weight and health history to assess the patient’s fitness for surgery, what operation might suit best, and any issues that need to be addressed.
 Patients will often have an idea of what operation that would suit them, and usually the surgeon will agree, but sometimes this needs to be discussed further until both are happy with the choice.
-If at the end of the initial consultation the right operation has not been decided upon, the patient has plenty of time to go away think about it, talk to family and friends, and then make a final decision when they are ready.
-The surgeon refers on for appropriate tests, to see a physician if required and dietitian.
+If at the end of the initial consultation the right operation has not been decided upon, this doesn’t really matter because the patient has plenty of time to go away think about it, talk to family and friends, and can then make a final decision when they are ready.
+The surgeon refers on for appropriate tests, to see a physician, psychologist and dietitian.

-Most patients having weight loss surgery on our programme will be seen by a physician.
-If you already have a physician that is involved with our programme they will be the physicians you see.
+Every patient having weight loss surgery on our programme will be seen by a physician.
+If you have a physician that you already see that is involved with our programme they will be the physicians you see.
 This doctor will assess your fitness for surgery and plan how to mange your care in the peri-operative period.
-Eg what to do about your insulin, your asthma medication etc. They will also see you on the operation day and operative days in hospital to make sure everything is ok and adjust your medication and treatment as required.
+Eg what to do about your insulin, your asthma medication etc. They will also see you on the operation day and make sure everything is ok and adjust your medication and treatment as required.

 Having a weight problem, trying to do something about it, succeeding with your weight problem, failing…these are all emotionally challenging times.
 Sometimes, the emotional side of a weight problem and weight loss surgery is quite overwhelming.
 You might like to involve a psychologist from the start.
-You could discuss this with your GP to help you find a suitable clinical psychologist.
-We do not have a psychologist that works in our clinic.
+You could discuss this with your Gp to help you find a suitable clinical psychologist.

 This is where all the paperwork that the hospital requires and the various tests that have been done are collected together and the nursing side of the process is done.
 It is done to prevent there being any unexpected problems on the day of surgery.
 The hospital nurse will call you and do this with you over the phone, or sometimes might need to ask you to come to the hospital.